FaizSayyid/determinism-in-simulation/README.md

    When stochasticity is truly necessary, treat the *random seed* as an explicit input to the simulation.
 This preserves stochasticity whilst allowing exact reproducibility of specific runs.

 ## References
 Epstein, Joshua M. (2008).
 'Why Model?'.
-Journal of Artificial Societies and Social Simulation 11(4)12 <https://www.jasss.org/11/4/12.html>.
+Journal of Artificial Societies and Social Simulation 11(4)12 <https://www.jasss.org/11/4/12.html>
+Jaynes, Probability Theory: The Logic of Science Winsberg (2010), Science in the Age of Computer Simulation